 - Abuse is only abusing when we see physical signs.

 Child abuse isn’t just physical abuse or sexual abuse [since these are, arguably, the kinds of violence we see physical and telltale signs of].
 There are many forms of it — verbal abuse, emotional abuse and even neglect.
 These types of abuse all have the same dire effects on the victim – consequences that included anxiety, depression, to aggression and even rebellion or acting out.
+According to licensed psychotherapist Annie Wright, “Any kind of treatment that intentionally or unintentionally undermines and puts at risk a child’s health, welfare, or dignity is, in my professional opinion, a kind of abuse.”

 - Child abusers are someone who’s a stranger to the victims.

 Yes, while most abusers are strangers, there are cases wherein the perpetrator is someone close to the child – a family member, a relative, a friend, even someone who is of authority in school or any extracurricular activity the child’s involved in.
+According to Catherine McCall, LMFT, “93 percent of all child sexual abuse occurs at the hands of someone known to the child and trusted by the parents.”

 - It’s always the bad people who abuse children.